Hello! I'm Julius, a physics student and developer based in Munich. I enjoy exploring the intersection of physics,

 Currently, the application serves nearly 300 residents and has been running smoothly for over six months without any significant issues.

-This project was part of my graduation paper in which I tested the influence of 3D printing parameters on the tensile strength of the part.
+This project was part of my highschool graduation paper in which I tested the influence of 3D printing parameters on the tensile strength of the part.
 The project involved building a selfmade tensile test machine as well as online control and data analysis software to efficiently test over 100 samples.